Earthworm Naturals Are Designer Worm Castings

 The tea recipe is the same, but with aerated tea, you are usually brewing for 24-48 hours and get higher bacteria counts.

-We devote an entire page on our website to worm casting tea.
+We devote an entire page on our website to worm compost tea.
 If this interests you; please check it out by clicking the link.